awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 - ```-i``` *ID*, which is the partition ID of the item in the table.

+If you previously ran **AddItems**, you can retrieve information about items with an *ID* in the range from 0 to 23.

 ### Getting orders within a given date range

 The **GetOrdersInDateRange** project includes the following method to retrieve